The Big Island’s Hawaii Volcanoes National Park is Like No Other Place In the World.

 Don’t do one of the boat tours that drives insanely close to the steam clouds full of such fun things to breathe in as volcanic fiberglass and hydrochloric acid.

-With that being said, Hawaii Volcanoes National Park is home to some of the most unique locations in all the national park system being situated on the big island of Hawaii in the remote south pacific.
+With that being said, Hawaii Volcanoes National Park is home to some of the most unique locations in all the national park system being situated on the big island of Hawaii in the remote north pacific.

 This is a land shaped by massive fiery volcanoes with rugged volcanic coastline, underground cavernous lava tubes, and lush tropical vegetation.

 We’ve detailed some of the best things to do in Hawai’i Volcanoes National Park below.
 For a complete list visit our 8 (JAWDROPPING) Things to Do in Hawaii Volcanoes National Park 2021 post.